kekse1/norbert/README.md

 it'd take a bunch of time to explain all my strategies, but they're compacted to something small.
 Everything's about **abstract energy**! **;-D**

-### Update (**2024-07-20**)
+### Update (**2024-07-29**)
-The **first** version seems to be nearly done.. but another major update to **v2.0.0** will come, since I'm already planning the **optimized** rotation algorithm.
+After my first version was (nearly) finished, I started to enhance/optimize my **rotation** algorithm.
+It seems I managed this today, now I'm starting to implement this second version.

+The rest is a cakewalk.. starting processors by sockets (the main loop already runs), and pass data through, also via web crawler (beneath files and terminals).

 ## Research
-Parts of my research work and some thesis, etc. at [mnemonics.de](https://mnemonics.de/). :)~
+Parts of my research work and some thesis, etc. at [mnemonics.de](https://mnemonics.de/).

-Just quickly written down, and partially not the current state; it was just for your info, what's my philosophy about nature and more.. ;)~
+Just quickly written down, and partially not the current state; it was just for your info, what's my philosophy about nature and more.. just opinions (which I'll update in the future). ;)~

-BTW: Calling it 'universe' is much too less (see the 'multiverse' theory - where I also don't accept it 'as is', as there could also be many multiverses.. ;) .. calling it 'existence' is also bad because there's the 'existence' vs. 'non-existence' (1 vs. 0)..
-I call this 'everything' just the 'creation';
-if you believe in god or not - other words aren't describing it *that* well..

-### Password
-... is my nickname.

 # Sponsor
 **Thanks** to the [BND](https://www.bnd.bund.de/)... **^\_^**